 The High School College Access program allows juniors and seniors in high school to enroll in one or two introductory-level evening courses during the fall or spring semesters, and day or evening courses during the summer semester, while commuting from home.
 There are also a select number of online courses for students living both in St. Louis and outside of the St. Louis area.

 The Middle School Summer Challenge is designed to expand students' critical thinking skills in a challenging and innovative environment that includes hands-on learning, field trips, and much more.
 Students choose two noncredit courses.
 Residential and commuter options are available.
-This program is open to rising seventh through ninth grade students.
+This program is open to rising seventh- through ninth-grade students.
 Scholarship assistance is available to students who demonstrate financial need.

-For more information on any of our programs:
+For more information on our pre-college programs: